Equality and diversity

 In a change from traditional stress-relief activities, the school hosted an alpaca wellbeing event recently that brought fun and relaxation to those who came along.
 Alpacas are known for their gentle and inquisitive nature, making them ideal companions for stress relief.

-Young Software Engineer of the year award - 2025
+Young Software Engineer of the Year Award 2025